ListenOne1/cse212-final-project/0-welcome.md

 # Introduction
-## This is a tutorial for data structure using python
+## This is a tutorial lesson for data structure using python